strautomator/core/README.md

 # Strautomator Core

-This is the core module of Strautomator, and contains most of its business logic.
-This project doesn't run by itself, but is used by the [Strautomator Web](https://github.com/strautomator/web).
+This is the core module of Strautomator containing most of its business logic.
+This project doesn't run by itself, but is used by the [Strautomator Web](https://github.com/strautomator/web) and can be linked on other environments as well (Cloud Functions, CLI tools etc...).

 ### Settings